athorsen/xbox360-controller/README.md

 It wraps [Gamepad](https://github.com/creationix/node-gamepad "Gamepad"), but takes things a step further by mapping the button and axis control Ids to meaningful/humand-readable names.

-It also disregards any controller connected to your system that isn't an Xbox 360 controller.
+It also disregards any controllers connected to your system that aren't an Xbox 360 controller.

 Of course, with some updates to the **config.json** file, you can make this module work with other types of controllers from other vendors.